 Data Scientist

 The role of a Data Scientist at Dataiku is quite unique.
-Our Data Scientists not only code up solutions to real-world problems, but also participate in client-facing endeavors throughout the customer journey.
-This includes supporting their discovery of the platform, helping integrate Dataiku with other tools and technologies, some user training, and co-developing data science projects from design to deployment.
+Our Data Scientists not only develop solutions to real-world problems, but also participate in client-facing endeavours throughout the customer journey.
+This includes supporting their discovery of the platform, helping integrate Dataiku with other tools and technologies, providing user training, and co-developing data science projects from design to deployment.

-Just as the non-technical skills are important, so too are the technical.
-Our Data Scientists work on the Dataiku platform every day.
-Aside from the visual tools, our team uses mostly Python and SQL, with occasional work in other languages (e.g., R, Pyspark, JavaScript, etc.).
-An ideal candidate is excited to learn complex new technologies and modeling techniques while being able to explain their work to other data scientists and clients.
+Just as non-technical skills are important, so too are technical skills.
+Our Data Scientists work on the Dataiku platform on a daily basis.
+Aside from the visual tools, our team primarily uses Python, with occasional work in other languages (e.g., R, SQL, PySpark, JavaScript).
+An ideal candidate is excited to teach data science and how to use the Dataiku platform to customers, and learn about new technologies.

 Key Areas of Responsibility (What You’ll Do)